 On the other hand, fruit trees are long-term companions in your garden, and choosing the right variety becomes more crucial, especially those that grow well in Georgia’s growing season.

 This content is the same as describing which fruit trees grow best in Georgia’s climate.
-But at the same moment, planting time for fruit trees in Georgia also matters, which varies based on the local area and propagation method.
+But at the same time, planting time for fruit trees in Georgia also matters, which varies based on the local area and propagation method.

-3 Top Picks Of Fruit Trees for Georgia?
+4 Top Picks Of Fruit Trees for Georgia?

 While Georgia’s warm and humid summers may be challenging for some heat-sensitive fruits, this is suitable and beneficial for most fruit trees.